Skip to content

 reactant_device(;

-force::Bool=false, client=missing, device=missing
+force::Bool=false, client=missing, device=missing, sharding=missing

 ) -> Union{ReactantDevice, CPUDevice}